elunna/nerfhack-changelog/README.md

 * Bardiches are a new, but rare, source of instadeath.
 They have a 1 in 100 chance of beheading a monster or you on hit.
 * Magic resistance and half-spell damage offers some protection from self-zapped wands of death (or the finger of death spell).

-### Wishing is gone
-* Wishes have been totally removed from normal play (however they are still available in wizmode or explore mode)
-* Magic lamps have been removed and replaced by magic candles.
-* Water demons that come from fountains will never offer wishes
-* Djinni will never offer wishes
-* Thrones cannot grant wishes when sitting
-* The wand of wishing in the Castle has been replaced by chests of loot.

 ### Genocide has been nerfed and renamed to Exile
 * A renaming was in order because genocide was heavily nerfed and functions differently from vanilla NetHack.